paritytech/substrate-connect/packages/connect/README.md

 ## Using `@substrate/connect` for library authors

-/*
-Can this package be used in isolation to connect to a light client, and then it uses the discovery protocol behind the scenes to see whether it can use one there instead?
-Or should somebody always use PAPI (which IIRC implements its own decision making around when to use what, but cant recall)?
-*/
+The `connect` package will look for a light client provider via the discovery protocol.
+If it can't find one, it will spawn a smoldot instance in the user's browser tab.

+### Example Usage

-Provide a well-known chain name ('polkadot', 'ksmcc3', 'westend2', 'rococo_v2_2'):
+To use a well-known chain ('polkadot', 'ksmcc3', 'westend2', 'rococo_v2_2'):

 ```js
 import { createScClient, WellKnownChain } from '@substrate/connect';